NSR2X/portfolio/data/blog/about-the-nist.md

 image: /static/about-the-nist.jpg
 ---

-The National Institute of Standards and Technology (NIST) recently released version 2.0 of its Cybersecurity Framework (CSF), aiming to provide a comprehensive guide for organizations of all sizes to manage and reduce cybersecurity risks \**[1](https://www.nist.gov/cyberframework)*.
+The National Institute of Standards and Technology (NIST) recently released version 2.0 of its Cybersecurity Framework (CSF), aiming to provide a comprehensive guide for organizations of all sizes to manage and reduce cybersecurity risks.
 While the intention is noble, the reality for small and medium-sized businesses (SMBs) is far more complex and potentially problematic.

 ## The Promise of NIST CSF 2.0

-NIST CSF 2.0 expands its scope to include organizations of all sizes, offering comprehensive support and guidance for cybersecurity risk management \**[3](https://www.rapidfiretools.com/blog/nist-csf-2-0/)*.
-The framework is composed of six key functions: Govern, Identify, Protect, Detect, Respond, and Recover, each divided into categories and subcategories for a holistic approach to cybersecurity \**[2](https://www.typetec.ie/post/nist-2-0-a-comprehensive-guide-for-smbs)*.
+NIST CSF 2.0 expands its scope to include organizations of all sizes, offering comprehensive support and guidance for cybersecurity risk management.
+The framework is composed of six key functions: Govern, Identify, Protect, Detect, Respond, and Recover, each divided into categories and subcategories for a holistic approach to cybersecurity.

 For SMBs, the framework promises several benefits: